 - Julie Carter attended the ACCIS Summer Institute: https://www.

 - Debbie Deppe is engaged with ISTE Live throughout the year to continue with PD in respect to technology in the classroom: https://conference.

-- Justin Weise, Alex Nichols, and Jefferson Brant have all done Professional Development in US History through the Gilder Lehrman Institute this past spring and summer
+- Justin Weise, Alex Nichols, and Jefferson Brant completed professional development in US History through the Gilder Lehrman Institute

 - The History Department engaged in an entire day of professional development in the Harkness Method in August, facilitated by Dr. William Jordan, who is on the faculty at Phillips Exeter Academy in New Hampshire (the original institution that pioneered the Harkness Method).

 - The English Department also engaged in their own day of Harkness Method training In August with Becky Moore, a faculty member at Philips Exeter.